wp-plugins/wp-symposium-pro/readme.txt

 License: GPLv2 or later
 Stable tag: 14.05.19

 Create your own social network in WordPress!
+Activity wall, friends, forums, private mail - and more!

 == Description ==